 - Byte can hold the values from 0 to 255.
 It cannot hold anything more than 255.

 - Integer can hold values from -32768 to 32768.
 It cannot hold any decimal numbers.

 - Long can hold values from -2,147,483,648 to 2,147,483,648.

-- The double data type can hold values up to 15 digits.
+- Double data type can hold values up to 15 digits.
 It is just the expansion of the data type Single.

-- The currency data type can hold 15 digits before the decimal value and holds 4 digits after the decimal value.
+- Currency data type can hold 15 digits before the decimal value and holds 4 digits after the decimal value.

-- The decimal data type can hold up to 28 decimal places.
+- Decimal data type can hold up to 28 decimal places.
 If you wish to store anything more than 15 decimal places you can use this data type.

 #2 – Non-Numeric Data Types